Home

 Why would someone file for divorce, but not serve the petition?

-Andrea's Question: Why would someone file for divorce, but never serve papers to the spouse?
-Do the papers have to be served to the spouse and recorded in the court for a divorce to proceed?
+Andrea's Question: Why would someone file the petition for divorce, but never have the other spouse served?
+Does the paperwork need to be served to the spouse and recorded in the court for a divorce to proceed?

 Can I make him file the completed divorce papers?

-Jenn's Question: My husband downloaded the divorce papers off of the internet, and gave them to me to sign, he put himself as the petitioner, and me the respondent.
-I took the papers in and had them notarized, and gave them back, 7 months ago.
-He has yet to file them, and I am getting married soon, and need this done.
-How can I get him to file the papers, or should I contact a lawyer and do it myself?
+Jenn's Question: My husband downloaded the divorce papers off of the internet and gave them to me to sign.
+I took the papers in and had them notarized, and gave them back 7 months ago.
+He has yet to file them.
+I am getting married soon and need this done.
+Can I make him file the papers or should I retain an attorney and do it myself?

 Brette's Answer: You can't make him file them.
 If he does not pursue the case, it can technically be dismissed, but you can counter sue for divorce to keep it going.
 You should talk to your attorney to determine if it makes sense in your state to have the first case dismissed and file a new one in which he will default or convert the current case.
 I wouldn't plan a wedding yet - a divorce can take a long time if he contests it.
 Good luck.

-Mele's Question: Can my spouse file for divorce if he's already been served with the divorce papers I filed?
+Mele's Question: Can my husband file for divorce after he's already been served with the divorce papers I filed?

 Will my case have to be dismissed if he filed first?